Ricardo-Santo/EDIT_DE_Applied_Project/RegTech/dbt_transform/README.md

 ## Staging Tables

-For the staging tables we started with removing null rows, and to change data types into matching formats, because of the existing relationships between tables.
+For the staging tables we started with removing null rows, standardizing data types across all models (especially for joins), renamed columns for consistency and prepared the base for relationships in later layers.

 ### dim_cliente